 Norman pulls up in front of the house.
 My Mom knew who I was going with and where to and when, etc...
 Even though I was well on my own, being in the Marines, having already helped my Mom pay the mortgage at seventeen and later other financial obligations.
-I still checked with her.
+I still checked in with her.

-I see Norman's car a 1980 Chevy Malibu Wagon, a standard.
+I saw Norman's car a 1980 Chevy Malibu Wagon, a standard.
 A rarity even back then, parked.
 I quietly left the house and got to the car.
 I get in.
 He asks, “You got everything?”
 I respond, “Yeah, I think so.”
 Then I pause, “Uh my pocketbook.
 I got to get it.
 It's in the living room.”
 Norman responds, “Oh I'll get it for you.
 You look a little out of it.”
 I reply, “That's okay.
 I know exactly where it is.
 I 'll be right back.”
 As I get out of the car, I think to myself, 'this guy is really digging me.
 Too funny.'

 I decide I feel good enough to try and hurry, so I go into what I think is a calm jog up our walkway.
 All of a sudden I realize I feel like I'm flying.
 Then I realize I am.
-Yes, I fly totally forgetting there are three stairs I have to step to get to the porch to the front door.
+Yes, I fly totally forgetting there are three stairs I have to step up to get to the porch and then front door.
 I trip over...ehhh hmmm.
 Fly over the stairs, kind of like Superman, but short-lived.
 I land face and chest (what little I have) down on the porch.
 The top of my head misses the screen door by about four inches.
 I now figure I just killed the plan 'B' for life I had not planned on.
 So, Oh well...
 I start to laugh hysterically, expecting to hear car wheels squealing away.
 Thinking, 'Norman would not want this disaster in his life.
-Yet to 'Escape now while it's safe.'
+And to 'Escape now while it's still safe.'

 Instead, at the same time as I'm laughing so hard and uncontrollably, My mother opens the main door and Norman gets to the porch to see if I'm okay.
 He thinks I'm crying.
 As this happens my mother says, “What are you doing down there?”
 I respond, “Getting my pocketbook.”
 I laugh even harder. ---Jody-Lynn Reicher